dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/data-annotations.md

     }
 ```

-If you are using code first’s database generation feature, the Blog table will have a primary key column named PrimaryTrackingKey which is also defined as Identity by default.
+If you are using code first’s database generation feature, the Blog table will have a primary key column named PrimaryTrackingKey, which is also defined as Identity by default.

 ![Blog table with primary key](~/ef6/media/jj591583-figure01.png)

 ### Composite keys

 Entity Framework supports composite keys - primary keys that consist of more than one property.
-For example, your could have a Passport class whose primary key is a combination of PassportNumber and IssuingCountry.
+For example, you could have a Passport class whose primary key is a combination of PassportNumber and IssuingCountry.

 ``` csharp
     public class Passport